- Not a substitute for professional veterinary help.

 - Accidents: No dog lover can control everything, and no matter how safe you are, life can yield tragedy.
 Whether it’s a falling object or a run-in with a vehicle or another dog, one disastrous moment might yield an even harder decision.
 Your veterinarian may humanely report that the best option for your buddy is a painless end to the suffering due to injury.

 - Disease: Rabies is incurable and requires euthanization, but viruses like distemper—while they can be treated—often leave lifelong neurological damage.
 Larger and older dogs may suffer from degenerative joint disease, impacting everyday movement and activities.
-Dogdiseases.net provides helpful information on these and other issues, and regular vet visits help determine the severity or terminal nature of these conditions.
+Regular vet visits help determine the severity or terminal nature of these conditions.

 - Cancer: There is chemotherapy for dogs and ways to put tumor growth into remission.
 Just as with humans, treatments contain their own suffering and impact quality of life.
 They are also expensive, so you’ll need to consider the cost (below).